averykhoo/vibe-player-v3/REFACTOR_PLAN_2.md

     *   **Commands (Input):** Originate from a **Driving Adapter** (e.g., `uiManager.js`) or the `AppHexagon`.
 They are requests for the application to *do something* (e.g., `play()`, `seek()`).
     *   **Events (Output):** Originate from a **Driven Adapter** (e.g., `WebAudioAdapter`).
 They are notifications that a *system event has occurred* (e.g., `playbackFinished`, `workerCrashed`).
 *   **`AppHexagon` as Transactional Authority:** The `AppHexagon` is the sole authority for all major state transitions.
 It receives events, consults its current status, and issues explicit commands back down to the domain hexagons to update the canonical state.
+*   **URL State Management (via Hash Fragment):**
+    *   The **`AppHexagon`** is responsible for both reading and writing the application state to the URL.
+    *   **On Initialization:** It drives a `URLReaderAdapter` to parse `window.location.hash`.
+If a state is present, the `AppHexagon` issues commands to other hexagons to apply that state.
+If a `url` parameter exists in the hash, it triggers the file loading flow.
+    *   **On State Change:** It is driven by the state store.
+On changes to key parameters, a debounced call to a `URLWriterAdapter` is made, which serializes the current state into the hash fragment.
 *   **Controlled Exception: The "Hot Path"**
     *   **What:** For high-frequency UI updates like the seek bar's position during playback, the `WebAudioAdapter` runs a `requestAnimationFrame` loop.
 Inside this loop, it calculates the estimated time and writes **directly** to a dedicated, lightweight UI store (`timeStore`).
     *   **Why:** This is a deliberate, controlled exception to achieve smooth 60fps UI updates without burdening the core application logic with `rAF` loops.